What is Financial Psychology?

 • helping a client overcome biases in decision-making that lead to negative investing outcomes (cognitive psychology), and

-• addressing the needs of a client in the later stages of life (developmental psychology).
+• addressing a client’s needs in the later stages of life (developmental psychology).

-Each of these challenges requires considering how the advisor and the client think, feel, and behave in the context of the financial planning relationship.
+Each of these challenges requires considering how the advisor and the client think, feel, and behave within the financial planning relationship.

 What Makes Us Unique?
 Measuring Personality

-Financial psychologists apply psychological theories, methods, and practices to the areas of personal finance and financial services.
-A key component of applying financial psychology measuring client personality, values, attitudes, and beliefs.
-The fields of personality and individual differences and psychometrics cover how we measure what makes us unique when it comes to characteristics such as investing composure or general personality.
+Financial psychologists apply psychological theories, methods, and practices to personal finance and financial services.
+A key component of applying financial psychology is measuring client personality, values, attitudes, and beliefs.
+The fields of personality and individual differences, and psychometrics, cover how we measure what makes us unique in terms of characteristics such as investment composure or general personality.

-Assessments, including observations, structured interviews, and tests, can identify or uncover specific characteristics or patterns of behaviors when it comes to spending, saving, and investing.
-By measuring characteristics that are relatively stable over time, we can anticipate how we (or, how our clients) might take action in the future.
+Assessments, including observations, structured interviews, and tests, can identify specific characteristics or patterns of behavior related to spending, saving, and investing.
+By measuring characteristics that are relatively stable over time, we can anticipate how we (or our clients) might act in the future.
 Armed with this information, individuals and advisors can enhance future financial decision-making based on a scientific understanding of financial psychology.

 Share Via: